shotgunsoftware/developer.shotgunsoftware.com/docs/en/learning_content/toolkit_basics_guides/advanced_config.md

 permalink: learning_content/toolkit_basics_guides/advanced_config/
 ---

-# Advanced Configuration Setup Guide
+# Preparing a configuration to be edited

 ## About the guide